Crypto Adoption Around the World: Nicaragua

 Under the new rules, anything digital that has value and can be traded or used for payments is called a “virtual asset” – this includes cryptocurrencies like Bitcoin.

 However, digital versions of regular money (like digital dollars) don’t count as virtual assets.
-The law also defines who “virtual asset service providers” are – these are people or companies that help others buy, sell, or store cryptocurrencies.
+The law also defines who “virtual asset service providers” (VASPs) are – these are people or companies that help others buy, sell, or store cryptocurrencies, such as cryptocurrency exchanges, custodians, and digital asset transfer platforms.

 Crypto Taxation in Nicaragua